Power Rankings: Astros, Dodgers in a league of their own

 Week 12 ranking: No. 17

 The Cardinals have enjoyed very good pitching lately, some of it coming from Adam Wainwright, which is an interesting thing to say given that he allowed nine runs in two different starts in June.
 Wainwright has either been pretty good or awful.
-In his past nine starts, he has allowed those nine runs twice, but in the other seven, he has yielded no more than two.
-His 4.04 FIP (as compared to a 5.17 ERA) means that he might be closer to the good Wainwright than the bad one. -- Mark Simon, ESPN Stats & Information
+In his past nine starts, he had those two nine-run games, but in each of the other seven, he has yielded no more than two.
+His 4.04 FIP (as compared to a 5.17 ERA) suggests that he might be closer to the good Wainwright than the bad one. -- Mark Simon, ESPN Stats & Information

 16. Minnesota Twins